Alberto Fujimori: 2026 general election

 Two months before his death, on 14 July 2024, Keiko Fujimori announced her father's candidacy for the 2026 Peruvian general election, despite his legal impediments and difficulties related to old age and poor health.
+His daughter announced her campaign following his death in October 2025, and advanced to the second round.
+In her fourth attempt for the presidency, Keiko Fujimori was narrowly elected president in June 2026, taking office in July.

 Personal life, illness, and death

+Fujimori spoke Spanish, as well as Japanese and English.
+As President, Fujimori spoke only Spanish in public in deference to his Peruvian supporters.
+Nevertheless, Fujimori remained proficient in Japanese and was able to deliver a speech in his first language to the Japanese diet, during one of his official visits to Japan in March 1992.
+Fujimori speaks conversational English which he picked up from his time spent in Wisconsin, albeit with a Hispanic accent.
 In 1974, he married Susana Higuchi, also Japanese Peruvian.
 They had four children, including a daughter, Keiko, and a son, Kenji, who followed him into politics and were both elected to Congress.
 In 1994, Fujimori separated from Higuchi and formally stripped her of the title First Lady in August 1994, appointing Keiko as first lady in her stead.
 Higuchi publicly denounced Fujimori as a "tyrant" and claimed that his administration was corrupt.
 They formally divorced in 1995.

 For some years before his death, Fujimori had gastrointestinal issues, heart problems and cancer.
 He was in prison for several years following his presidency and was released on humanitarian grounds in December 2023.
 He was diagnosed with tongue cancer in early 2024.
 He made his last public appearance at a hospital after undergoing a CT scan on 4 September 2024.

 On 11 September, several Fujimorist members of congress wearing black, along with a priest, arrived at the home of Fujimori's daughter Keiko in Lima's San Borja District, amid reports that his health was failing.
 Subsequently, his doctor Alejandro Aguinaga told the press that he was "fighting" for his life and requested that visits be restricted.
 Congressperson Luisa María Cuculiza said that Fujimori's decline in health took her by surprise and that she had spoken with him five days earlier during which she noted his lucidity.
-Miguel Torres, a spokesperson for the Popular Force, added that Fujimori was going through a "difficult time".
+Miki Torres, a spokesperson for the Popular Force, added that Fujimori was going through a "difficult time".
 Fujimori's lawyer, Elio Riera, briefly disconnected from a virtual meeting over concerns for his health.

 Fujimori died at around 18:00 (UTC−05:00).
 A statement released by another doctor, José Carlos Gutiérrez, stated that Fujimori had trouble breathing on 9 September, lost consciousness on 10 September, and died from complications of tongue cancer.
 Keiko Fujimori later confirmed her father's death on social media.